 Our students also take part in the Steps to Respect (grades SK – 6) and Second Step (grades 7 – 8) programs, which teach social skills, relationship building, conflict resolution, and anti-bullying.

 We also have our Encouraging Dialogue Speakers Series, where we focus on mental health concerns in order to better educate our wider school community.

-Finally, all of our teaching staff and most of our non-teaching staff are certified in Mental Health First Aid, a 16-hour course provided by the Mental Health Commission of Canada.
-Additionally, our Director of Student Life is a trained counsellor as well as an experienced educator.
+Finally, most of our teaching and non-teaching staff are certified in Mental Health First Aid, a 16-hour course provided by the Mental Health Commission of Canada.
+Additionally, our Director of Student and Community Well-Being is a Certified Canadian Counsellor (C.C.C.) as well as an experienced educator.
 A huge part of her job is to address the needs of the students and provide them support and guidance.

 We want our students to learn and be successful in life.
 But more importantly, we want them to be happy and healthy individuals.